The Province of Connacht (Connachta in Irish, anglicised as Connaught), and yDNA R-M222

 R1b-M222 Pack SNPs NOT on Haplotree

 We will continue to develop the precise yDNA of the area.
 It is hoped that Surnames (which were well developed by the 1400s) could be added, but there are essentially arbitrary names People adopted — they are very important to Us — indeed Surname is our Identity.
 But, as was found when research and DNA tested advanced, it became clear much of the so-called “History” we have been taught, was in fact stories – many unrelated people populated the areas.
-Indeed, Kilmacteige Parish does have a small amount of Surnames, and over Centuries, with intermarriage of these Families, today, most who have deep history in the area are all related to each other through Marriage – and many by descent.
+Indeed, Kilmacteige Parish does have a few related Surnames, and over the Centuries, intermarriage, adoption, and NPEs changed this — these Families, today, most who have deep history in the area all might have the Surname, but when We look at DNA, they are all not related by DNA –to each other.
+Obviously, Marriage brings in new DNA and this happens over and over by descent of the Children.
+It is all very complex, no doubt, so keep an eye on these pages and We will try to keep it updated with new significant developments.

 In 1874 Queen Victoria granted the title Duke of Connaught and Strathearn to (her third Son) Prince Arthur.